SparkScratch-P/SUCSES/README.md

 SPARK Universal Code Series Encoded in Scratch

 SUCSES is an **opensource encode-decode engine kit**, entirely made on scratch.
-It has been made in 3 different versions; 16, 32 and 64 respectively, each capable of different activities
+It has been made in 3 different versions; 16, 32 and 64 respectively, each capable of different activities, namely encyption of text, list and images.

 ## SUCSES 16: